xiaochuany/blog/docs/posts/2025-11-09-regulation.md

 *courtesy of GPT5*

 EU banking rules look messy because different bodies write different layers: global standards, EU legislation, technical rules, and supervisory practice.
 But once you stack them properly, the architecture becomes predictable.

 Here’s the map you want in your head.

+Related [post](2025-06-15-basel.md) on the distinction between pillar 1 and pillar 2.

 ---